|5||Bayinguoleng Mengguzizhizhou, Xinjiang|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Yanliang air is currently 1.8 times above the WHO annual air quality guideline value
+PM2.5 concentration in Yanliang is currently 7.8 times the WHO annual air quality guideline value

 Moderate 81 US AQI